dansmithux/portfolio/src/portfolio/alpha-1.md

   - Visual Design
   - Web Development
 ---

-# Introduction
+## Introduction

-## Background
+### Background

-* The Alpha-1 Foundation (A1F) funds research on lung and liver diseases associated with Alpha-1 Antitrypsin Deficiency.
-It supports a DNA and tissue bank, genetics laboratory, and research registry for participants.
-A1F promotes early detection through testing programs like family testing and the Alpha-1 Coded Testing Study.
-Over 80 clinical centers affiliated with A1F offer specialized care to individuals with Alpha-1.
-The organization provides medical education to healthcare professionals and patient education through regional events, brochures, and referrals.
-A1F also advocates for legislative issues concerning Alpha-1.
+* The Alpha-1 Foundation (A1F) funds research for Alpha-1 Antitrypsin Deficiency (AATD) – a rare genetic disorder that elevates the risk of lung and liver diseases, occurring in approximately 1 in every 2,000 to 5,000 individuals.
+A1F promotes early detection through genetic testing and studies, supports a DNA and tissue bank and research registry, and is affiliated with over 80 clinical centers that offer specialized care to individuals with AATD.
+They also provide medical education to healthcare professionals and patient education through regional events, literature, and referrals.

-* Alpha-1 Antitrypsin Deficiency (AATD) is a rare genetic disorder that elevate the risk of lung and liver diseases, occurring in approximately 1 in every 2,000 to 5,000 individuals, though the actual number might be higher due to underdiagnosis and misdiagnosis.
-It is crucial to undergo testing for AATD, particularly for those with a family history or unexplained lung/liver issues.
-Early diagnosis enables the implementation of appropriate management strategies, including lifestyle changes and targeted therapies, to mitigate disease progression and enhance long-term outcomes.

-## Challenges
+### Problems

+A1F needed their website completely redesigned to alleviate some of the following issues:

-* Website is dated, difficult to update, with broken pages and features
+* Website was dated, difficult to update, with many broken pages and features
-* Fails to fully reflect A1F's offerings and meet stakeholder needs
-* Poor UX: disorganized & duplicate information, unreadable content, and lack of mobile responsiveness
+* Disorganized & duplicate information (multiple instances of polyhierarchy), unreadable content, and lack of mobile responsiveness
 * Low user engagement and conversion
-* Inability to capture basic user data negatively affects fundraising and research efforts
+* Inability to capture basic user data was negatively affecting fundraising and research efforts
+* Was not easy for staff to update

+### Goals

+* Improve modernity, general functionality & mobile responsiveness
+* Consolidate duplicate content, simplify information architecture, increase information discoverability
+* Increase donations and fundraising efforts
+* Increase genetic testing and awareness of AATD

+  * Target younger audience, possibly undiagnosed people starting families
+* Increase email newsletter signup conversion

+## Research & Discovery

+### User Survey